Skip to article frontmatterSkip to article content

 Dataset for instruction fine-tuning.

-The magic here is in the LABEL MASKING.
+The key insight here is in the LABEL MASKING.
 We only compute loss on the response

 tokens, not the instruction tokens.
 Why?
 Because we want the model to learn